Home / Mica Regulation

 Simply put: if a crypto asset does not qualify as an asset-referenced token (ART) nor an e-money token (EMT), it then falls into the general category of “crypto-assets other than asset-referenced tokens or e-money tokens”.

-Far from being a leftover category, emitting such a cryptocurrency also requires the drafting of a whitepaper answering to certain criteria defined by Article 6 of the Regulation, and further requirements established within the Annex I.
+Far from being a leftover category, emitting such a cryptocurrency also requires the drafting of a whitepaper answering to certain criteria defined by Article 6 of the Regulation, and further requirements established within the Annex I, unless specific exemptions apply, such as for offers addressed solely to qualified investors or small-scale offers below EUR 1 million.

 Any token that wouldn’t otherwise be denominated as a stablecoin or derive its value from other assets falls into this category.
 It is then the widest of the three crypto asset classes of MiCA and the one with the largest room for innovation.